-Dr. John Snow was passionate and vocal about his disbelief in Farr’s theory and relentless in proving his own theory.
+Dr. John Snow was passionate and vocal about his disbelief in Farr’s theory and relentless in proving his own.
 It’s said he even collected data by going door to door during the cholera outbreak in the Soho district of 1854.
-It was from that outbreak and his collected data that he made his now infamous map in Figure 1.
-The hand drawn map of the Soho district included little tick marks at the addresses where cholera deaths were reported.
+It was from that outbreak and his collected data that he made his now famous map in Figure 1-1.
+The hand-drawn map of the Soho district included little tick marks at the addresses where cholera deaths were reported.
 Overlaying the location of water pumps where residents got their drinking water showed a rather obvious clustering around the water pump on Broad Street.
-With his map and his passionate pleas, the city did allow the pump handle to be removed and the epidemic in that region subsided but this wasn’t enough to convince his critics.
-The cause of cholera was heavily debated even beyond John Snow’s death in 1858. .
-The cholera debate included data and visualization techniques (long before computers) yet neither had had been able to convince the opposition.
+With his map and his passionate pleas, the city did allow the pump handle to be removed and the epidemic in that region subsided.
+However, this wasn’t enough to convince his critics.
+The cause of cholera was heavily debated even beyond John Snow’s death in 1858.

+“famous” would be a better word choice here. “infamous” implies widespread disrepute to some degree.

+Figure 1-1 Hand-drawn pap of the areas affected by cholera [9781118793725 c01f001.jpg]

+[AU: The copy of Figure 1-1 you gave us is a jpeg which doesn’t often translate well in print.
+Can you give us a tif, png or bmp of this map?
+Thanks, Kevin (PjE)]

+[AR: I was only successful in finding a larger JPG file, but I saved it off as the original and as a TIFF and PNG. the image is public domain.]

+The cholera debate included data and visualization techniques (long before computers), yet neither had been able to convince the opposition.
 The debate between Snow and Farr was re-examined in 2003 when statisticians in the UK evaluated the data Farr published in 1852 with modern methods.
-They found that the data Farr pointed to as proof of an airborn cause actually supported Snow’s position.
+They found that the data Farr pointed to as proof of an airborne cause actually supported Snow’s position.
 They concluded that if modern statistical methods were available to Farr, the data he collected would have changed his conclusion.
-The good news of course, is that these statistical methods are available to us today.
+The good news of course, is that these statistical methods are available today to you.

-20th Century Data Analysis
+Twentieth Century Data Analysis

-A few years before Farr and Snow debated cholera, an agricultural research station north of London at Rothamsted, began conducting experiments on the effects of fertilizer on crop yield.
-They spent decades conducting experiments and collecting data on various things such as crop yield, soil measurements and weather variables.
-Like many modern-day logging implementations, they gathered the data and diligently stored it, but they were unable extract the full value from it.
-Finally, in 1919 they hired a brilliant young statistician named Ronald Aylmer Fisher to pour through more than seventy years of data and help them understand it.
-Fisher quickly ran into a challenge with the data being confounded and he found it difficult to isolate the effect of the fertilizer from other effects such as weather or soil quality.
-This challenge would lead Fisher towards discoveries that would help forever change not just the world of statistics, but the most every scientific field in the twentieth Century.
+A few years before Farr and Snow debated cholera, an agricultural research station north of London at Rothamsted began conducting experiments on the effects of fertilizer on crop yield.
+They spent decades conducting experiments and collecting data on various aspects such as crop yield, soil measurements, and weather variables.
+Following a modern-day logging approach, they gathered the data and diligently stored it, but they were unable extract the full value from it.
+In 1919 they hired a brilliant young statistician named Ronald Aylmer Fisher to pore through more than 70 years of data and help them understand it.
+Fisher quickly ran into a challenge with the data being confounded and he found it difficult to isolate the effect of the fertilizer from other effects, such as weather or soil quality.
+This challenge would lead Fisher toward discoveries that would forever change not just the world of statistics, but almost every scientific field in the 20th Century.